itsastutiii/mehfilytics/README.md

 - Feature centroids
 - Relative feature importance
 - Per-cluster profile plots
-- PCA visualization (interpretive only)\
+- PCA visualization (interpretive only)

 These artifacts support numerically justified interpretation of performance regimes.

 ### 3. Interpretive Findings
 Clusters correspond to performance regimes, such as:
-- Percussion-dominant, rhythmically dynamic passages
+- Percussion dominant, rhythmically dynamic passages
-- Taali / call–response–heavy sections
+- Taali / call–response-heavy sections
-- Restrained or low-activity passages
+- Restrained or low activity passages
-- Steady-state rhythmic grounding sections\
+- Steady state rhythmic grounding sections

-⚠️ Important:\
-These are descriptive acoustic regimes, not semantic or genre labels.\
+⚠️ Important: These are descriptive acoustic regimes, not semantic or genre labels.
 No claims are made such as “Cluster X = hamd / naat / ghazal.”

 ### 4. Big Data Analytics Validation
 The structured feature outputs are:
 - Ingested into Apache Spark (local mode)
 - Queried using SparkSQL / Hive-style analytics
 - Stored in columnar Parquet format

 This demonstrates that the pipeline is:
 - Scalable
-- Framework-compatible
+- Framework compatible
 - Deployable to HDFS without code changes

 ## System Architecture